sjhpark/Social-Robot-Navigation-Papers-to-Review/Paper_Reviews/Socially-Aware Navigation/CADRL GA3C - Conference Version.md

-# Motion Planning Among Dynamic, Decision-Making Agents with Deep Reinforcement Learning
+# Motion Planning Among Dynamic, Decision-Making Agents with Deep Reinforcement Learning (CADRL Paper - Conference Version)

 - In contrast to the previous methods (CADRL, SA-CADRL), GA3C-CADRL **does not assume the behavior of other decision-making agents**.